Creating a Sale Map

 To create a sales map in ClickForms, you will first need to import sales from DataLog as sale sheets or import the sales into one of the approach forms.
-I’ll go ahead and paste a couple of sales into my report.
+I’ll go ahead and paste some sales into my report.
 You will also need to have an exhibit form, map addenda, or any other form with graphic cell in your forms manager.
-I’ll add a general exhibit form to my forms manager for the sale map.
+I’ll add a general exhibit form to my Forms Manager for the sale map.

 The size of the pop up window for the Insert Sale Map option has been adjusted to create the optimal map size and shape for the specific graphic cell you are importing into.
 AgWare recommends not adjusting the Insert Sale Map window size.

 If you have any questions or comments about inserting a map into your ClickForms report, feel free to give us a call at 605-787-7871, or send an email to [email protected]